ace19-dev/tensorflow-speech-recognition-challenge/simple_audio_recognition/README.md

 - Must have a small memory footprint and low computational power.
 - spectral representations of speech have strong correlations in time and frequency

 ## tuning point
 - For more advanced speech systems, I recommend looking into Kaldi(?)

-### hyper-parameter tuning
-- learning rate
-- batch size

-### custom training data
-- you can also supply your own training data
-- you can look at word alignment tools to standardize them (https://petewarden.com/2017/07/17/a-quick-hack-to-align-single-word-audio-recordings/)
-- image augmentation?

-### Unknown Class

-### Background Noise
-- add background noise (helps add some realism to the training)
-- you can supply your own audio clips in the _background_noise_ folder

-### Silence

-### time shifting
-- Audio time stretching and pitch scaling

 ### customizing the model
 - create custom conv